johnroper100/dropplets/README.md

     Your post text starts here.

 ## About the Dashboard
-The Dashboard can be used to publish new posts, edit existing posts, change your blog settings or change your template.
-To access the Dropplets dashboard, load "http://yoursite.com/dashboard/", obviously changing "yoursite.com" to your websites URL.
+The Dropplets Dashboard can be used to publish new posts, edit existing posts, change your blog settings or change your template.
+To access the Dropplets dashboard, load "http://yoursite.com/dashboard/", obviously changing "yoursite.com" to your own website URL.

 ## Publishing Posts
-Publishing posts is really easy to do within the Dashboard:
+Publishing posts is really easy to do within the Dropplets Dashboard:

-1. Login to your Dropplets Dashboard.
+1. Login to your Dropplets Dashboard (e.g. "http://yoursite.com/dashboard/").
-2. Drag and drop your post file into the big "drop" zone within the center of your dashboard.
+2. Drag and drop your post file into the "drop" zone (the droplet) within the center of your dashboard.

+## Editing Existing Posts
+Editing existing posts that have been uploaded and published to Dropplets is really easy to do.
+Simply re-upload your edited post file within the Dropplets Dashboard using the steps above.
+Doing this will automatically overwrite the existing post.

 ## License
 Copyright (c) 2013 Circa75 Media, LLC